 Make America net-positive again

-Following the bitterly fought US presidential election, a Trump slump is a possibility, but early indications suggest that ‘net-positive’ will be the overriding sentiment of markets in the weeks and months to come
+Following the bitterly fought US presidential election, a Trump slump is a possibility, but early indications suggest that ‘net-positive’ will be the overriding sentiment

 The election of property magnate and reality TV star Donald Trump as the 45th US president on 8 November shocked commentators who had miscalled the result, markets that thrive on certainty, and the world.